bondy-io/bondy_docs/docs/concepts/realms.md

 * It cannot use [Prototype Inheritance](#prototype-inheritance)
 * It cannot use [Same Sign-on](#same-sign-on)

 ## Prototype Inheritance

 Prototypical inheritance allows us to reuse the properties (including RBAC definitions) from one realm to another through a reference URI configured on the `prototype_uri` property.

+Key charactaristics:

-Prototypical inheritance is a form of single inheritance as realms are can only be related to a single prototype.
+* Prototypical inheritance is a form of single inheritance i.e. realms can only inherit from a single prototype.
-The `prototype_uri` property is defined as an **irreflexive property** i.e. a realm cannot have itself as prototype.
-In addition **a prototype cannot inherit from another prototype**.
+* The `prototype_uri` property is defined as an **irreflexive property** i.e. a realm cannot have itself as prototype.
+* In addition **a prototype cannot inherit from another prototype**.
 This means the inheritance chain is bounded to one level.

 ::: definition Prototype Realm
 A **Prototype Realm** is a realm that acts as a prototype for the construction of other realms.
-It is a normal realm whose property `is_prototype` has been set to true.
+It is a normal realm whose property `is_prototype` has been set to `true`.
 :::

 The following is the list of properties which a realm inherits from a prototype when those properties have not been assigned a value.
 Setting a value to these properties is equivalent to overriding the prototype's.